 How to Pick The Right Classes in High School

-Last updated June 10, 2020
+Last updated November 29, 2020

-Typically, you should try to take courses each year in English, science, math, the social sciences, and foreign language.
+High schools have a list of required credits that must be taken during the four years.
+Typically, you should take courses in English, science, math, the social sciences, and foreign language each year.
 This helps you stay on track for graduation!

-3. Know the admissions guidelines for your top college choices.
+Know the admissions guidelines for your top college choices.

-4. Do create a rigorous – yet balanced – schedule.
+Do create a rigorous – yet balanced – schedule.

-5. Pursue passion interests.
+Pursue passion interests.

 It’s OK to take courses of personal interest like film-making or fashion, just make sure it is not at the expense of graduation requirements.
-Whatever electives you choose make sure it’s an actual interest and not away to avoid taking other necessary classes.
+Whatever electives you choose make sure it’s an actual interest and not a way to avoid taking other necessary classes.